 Reviews from Rolling Stone Magazine sat alongside folk magazine coverage.
 Radio features accompanied documentaries and highlights shows on television stations.

-In 2018, the band also picked up the Live Act of the Year award, received a nomination for ‘Best Group’ at the BBC Radio 2 Folk Awards and were the winners of the first ever Belhaven Bursary Award.
+In 2018, the band also picked up the Live Act of the Year award at the BBC Scots Trad Music Awards, received a nomination for 'Best Group' in the BBC Radio 2 Folk Awards.

 "These Scots are using the instruments like weapons to destroy clichés.
 WE LOVE THEM" Rolling Stone